ziberna/i3-py/README.md

 Other message types
 -------------------

-Ok, command is one type of message, but what about the other ones?
+OK, command is one type of message, but what about the other ones?
 Well, they have to be accessed in a bit different way.
 You see, when we changed the layout to tabbed, we didn't have to say that it's a _command_ type of message.
 But for other types we'll have to specify the name of the type.